Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

-# Virtual Coffee Podcast Transcriptions Guideline
+# Virtual Coffee Podcast Transcriptions Guidelines

 Virtual Coffee podcast transcription is transcribed **exactly** as it sounds and includes **all** the utterances of the speakers, **except** the filler words of ‘uh’ and ‘um’.